October 3, 2018

 Our current published catalogues include:

 FEMINAE / Typographic Voices: Of Women, By Women: documentation of the 2018 HMCT exhibition of over 50 posters curated from the archives of The Center for the Study of Political Graphics in Los Angeles.
-Available soon in print-on-demand format from bookbaby.com.
+Available as print-on-demand at: store.bookbaby.com/book/Feminae.

 WT in LA: the documentation by HMCT Fellow Austin Redman of the research, work, and exhibition of our 2017 Typographer-in-Residence Werkplaats Typografie School of Design based in Arnhem, Netherlands.
 Available as a print-on-demand publication from lulu.com.